+Most of the minerals aid in body metabolism, water balance, and bone health, and they can also effectively boost health in hundreds of other small ways.
 Different minerals have different benefits, so no mineral can be termed as more beneficial or less beneficial than another.
 All minerals, even trace ones, are critical for the proper functioning of the body.
-Most of the minerals aid in body metabolism, water balance, and bone health, but they can participate in hundreds of other small ways to effectively boost health as well.

 Health Benefits Of Minerals

-Below is a list of some of the minerals found in the body, including their associated benefits.
-Click on the mineral for more details, or click on the specific condition or disease for home remedies.
+Below is the list of some of the minerals found in the body, including their associated benefits.

-Calcium: This vital mineral also boosts bone health (prevents osteoporosis), relieves arthritis, improves dental heath, and relieves insomnia, menopause, premenstrual syndrome, and cramps.
-Furthermore, it is important in preventing or treating obesity, colon cancer, acidity, heart diseases, and high blood pressure.
+Calcium: This vital mineral also boosts bone health (prevents osteoporosis), relieves arthritis, improves dental health, and relieves insomnia, menopause, premenstrual syndrome, and cramps.
+Furthermore, it is important in preventing or treating obesity, colon cancer, acidity, heart and kidney ailments, and lowering high blood pressure.

-Magnesium: Magnesium can treat high blood pressure, heart attack, alcoholism, bone health, cramps, diabetes, menopause, pregnancy, and asthma.
-It is also very important in terms of lowering anxiety and stress, and has been closely linked to a reduction in anixety and insomnia, due to its enzymatic role in releasing hormones that calm the body and induce sleep.
+Magnesium: Magnesium helps boost immune system, treat high blood pressure, prevent heart attack and asthma, give relief from alcoholism, and improve bone health.
+It also relieves cramps, aids in managing diabetes, menopause, and pregnancy.
+Magnesium is also very important in terms of lowering anxiety and stress, and has been closely linked to a giving relief from insomnia, due to its enzymatic role in releasing hormones that calm the body and induce sleep.

-Phosphorus: This mineral is integral in reducing muscle weakness, improving bone health, boosting brain function, correcting sexual weakness, aiding in dental care, and optimizing body metabolism.
+Phosphorus: This mineral is integral in reducing muscle weakness, improving bone health, boosting brain function, preventing aging, reducing sexual weakness, aiding in dental care, and optimizing body metabolism.

 Copper: This common mineral improves brain function, soothes arthritis, helps in skin care, eliminates throat infections, corrects hemoglobin deficiency, prevents heart diseases, and boosts immunity.
 It is commonly associated with the uptake of iron and the facilitation of a properly functioning circulatory system.